Arne Hjeltnes

 Arne Hjeltnes (born August 9, 1963) is a Norwegian writer, television personality, marketer and politician.

+Biography

-He was born in Kristiansand, but grew up in Voss.
-He now lives in Snarøya in Bærum together with former television host Cathrine Gehrken and three female children.
+Hjeltnes was born in Kristiansand, but grew up in Voss.
 He first moved to Bærum in 1982 to attend the BI Norwegian Business School, but did not complete his siv.øk. studies.
-He also carried through his compulsory military service at the Allied Forces Northern Europe, Kolsås.
-He was hired as a market consultant in the Norwegian Savings Banks Association, then worked in a marketing agency before he started to work with television.
-He had the character "Ærlege Arne" (Honest Arne) in the Norwegian Broadcasting Corporation show Hotell in 1990.
-In 1992 he was hired in TV 2.
-In the mid-1990s he was a presenter in the Norwegian Broadcasting Corporation radio show Herreavdelingen for a short time.
+He completed his compulsory military service at the Allied Forces Northern Europe in Kolsås.
+He was hired as a market consultant in the Norwegian Savings Banks Association, then worked in a marketing agency before he started to work in television.
+He played Ærlege Arne (Honest Arne) in the Norwegian Broadcasting Corporation show Hotell in 1990.
+In 1992 he was hired by TV 2.
+In the mid-1990s he was a presenter for the Norwegian Broadcasting Corporation radio show Herreavdelingen for a short time.